Best small electric cars 2021

 The ID.3 electric hatchback was a long time coming.
 It’s bigger than many of the cars in our list, but it’s here on merit, because while it isn’t a game changer, it’s a great family EV.

-The range isn’t the easiest to navigate, but prices start from £29,990 for the 58kWh Pro Performance model.
-This offers up to 263 miles of range and with 201bhp on tap, a 0-62mph time of 7.3 seconds.
+The range isn’t the easiest to navigate, but prices start from around £27,000 for the 45kWh Pro Performance model.
+This offers up to 216 miles of range, with 148bhp on tap.

-The larger 77kWh Pro S battery has a range of 336 miles, but prices start from £39,290 because it also only comes in Tour trim.
+The largest 77kWh Pro S battery has a range of 340 miles, but prices start from almost £39,000 because it also only comes in Tour trim.
 We’d stick with Life spec, because you still get all the tech you’d want, including LED lights, adaptive cruise and advanced safety kit.

 Charging times for the Pro Performance battery range from nine and a half hours using a 7.2kW wallbox feed, to 35 minutes using a 100kW DC rapid charge supply.